awslabs/service-workbench-on-aws/README.md

 This project is licensed under the terms of the Apache 2.0 license.
 See [LICENSE](LICENSE).
 Included AWS Lambda functions are licensed under the MIT-0 license.
 See [LICENSE-LAMBDA](LICENSE-LAMBDA).

+## Feedback

+We'd love to hear from you!
+Please reach out to our team: [service-workbench-dev](mailto:service-workbench-dev@amazon.com) for any feedback.